R-W-Jones/DigitalGarden/src/site/notes/Emerging Trends and Future Outlook/Vehicle-to-Grid Integration/Grid Stability.md

 ### Sociotechnical Implications

 The pursuit of grid stability in V2G integration necessitates collaborative efforts among diverse stakeholders, including electric utilities, grid operators, EV manufacturers, policymakers, and consumers.
-Sociotechnical considerations such as regulatory frameworks, market incentives, and consumer behaviour profoundly influence the implementation and effectiveness of grid stability measures.
+Socio-technical considerations such as regulatory frameworks, market incentives, and consumer behaviour profoundly influence the implementation and effectiveness of grid stability measures.

 ### Relevance and Future Outlook

-Grid stability in V2G integration is of utmost relevance due to its pivotal role in enabling the seamless integration of EVs into the grid and facilitating the transition towards a sustainable energy future.
+Grid stability in V2G integration is of upmost relevance due to its pivotal role in enabling the seamless integration of EVs into the grid and facilitating the transition towards a sustainable energy future.
 By addressing the challenges associated with grid stability, V2G integration lays the foundation for building a resilient, adaptive, and environmentally conscious energy infrastructure.

 #### Back to Vehicle-to-Grid Integration Hub